Potion/CinderLiquidFun/README.md

 ### Windows

+Tested Compatible with Cinder 0.9+

 #### Building ``liquidfun`` for Windows
-Use Visual Studio 2013 to build the static library.
+Use Visual Studio 2013/2015 to build the static library.

 #### Building and running ``Testbed`` sample for Windows
-Use Visual Studio 2013 for build the ``Testbed`` sample.
+Use Visual Studio 2013/2015 to build the ``Testbed`` sample.

 ## Screenshot